Aliases for CASP3 Gene

 GeneCards Summary for CASP3 Gene

 CASP3 (Caspase 3, Apoptosis-Related Cysteine Peptidase) is a Protein Coding gene.
-Diseases associated with CASP3 include nervous system cancer and cerebral hypoxia.
-Among its related pathways are Signaling by FGFR and MAPK signaling pathway.
-GO annotations related to this gene include peptidase activity and cyclin-dependent protein serine/threonine kinase inhibitor activity.
+Diseases associated with CASP3 include pharynx squamous cell carcinoma and nutmeg liver.
+Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
+GO annotations related to this gene include peptidase activity and cysteine-type peptidase activity.
 An important paralog of this gene is CASP1.

 UniProtKB/Swiss-Prot for CASP3 Gene